Personnel cost to perform the process group "recruit, source, and select employees" per $1,000 revenue

 Back to Top

-Personnel cost to perform process group "recruit, source, and select employees" / (Total business entity revenue * 0.001)
+Personnel cost to perform process group "recruit, source, and select employees" / Number of business entity employees

 Key Terms